benjaminion/upgrading-ethereum-book/src/book.md

 [TODO: link to effective balance]::

 Validators' actual balances are stored separately in the `BeaconState` structure, and only the slowly changing "effective balance" is stored here.
-This is because actual balances are liable to change quite frequently (every epoch): the merkleisation process used to calculate state roots means that only the parts that change need to be recalculated; the roots of unchanged parts can be cached.
+This is because actual balances are liable to change quite frequently (every epoch): the Merkleization process used to calculate state roots means that only the parts that change need to be recalculated; the roots of unchanged parts can be cached.
 Separating out the validator balances potentially means that only 1/15th (8/121) as much data needs to be rehashed every epoch compared to storing them here, which is an important optimisation.

 For similar reasons, validators' inactivity scores are stored outside validator records as well, as they are also updated every epoch.